 The standard environment on the MIT Supercloud System is sufficient for most.
 If it is not, first check to see if the tool you need is included in a module.
 Modules contain environment variables that set you up to use other software, packages, or compilers not included in the standard stack.
 If there is no module with what you need, you can often install your package or software in your home directory.
+Below we have instructions on how to install Julia, Python, and R packages.
 If you have explored both these options or are having trouble, contact us.

 Modules are a handy way to set up environment variables for particular work, especially in a shared environment.
 They provide an easy way to load a particular version of a language or compiler.